Pulover/PuloversMacroCreator/Documentation/Functions.md

 You can create your own functions inside PMC.
 They should work consistent with user-defined functions in AHK in most cases.
 That means you can execute commands inside them, create and change variables and objects and, most important, return values from it to be used in your scripts.
 ByRef parameters are supported, as well as local/global/static variables and recursive calls.

 To create a function, click the *Create Function* button on the toolbar.
 You'll be prompted to choose a name for your function.
 In the same you window you can define the scope (local or global), a few parameters with optional default values for them and global/local and static variables.
 After pressing OK a new tab will be created as a function, where you can add more parameters using the *Add Parameter* button and the commands below the Function line.
-You can also go to Function menu > Convert Macro To Function (the selected macro must not contain any Labe, Goto or Gosub commands).
+You can also go to Function menu > *Convert Macro To Function* (the selected macro must not contain any Label, Goto or Gosub commands).

 ### Parameters